 Clothing placed in recycle bins are sorted and separated into good quality clothing and shoes which can be reused or worn.
 Damaged clothing is further sorted into grades to make industrial wiping clothes, blankets, furniture blankets, mattresses, car insulation and furniture padding.

-What happens to waste textiles in New Zealand?
+What happens to waste textiles?
 Read this interesting RNZ article.

 You can reduce the need to purchase new clothing by buying good quality items that will last or can be easily repaired.
 Rather than buying new, see if clothing items can be repaired.
 Check out the Clothing - Alterations and Repair agents listed in the Yellow Pages.